MPAX: Mathematical Programming in JAX: Acknowledgement

 \section{Acknowledgement}

 Haihao Lu is supported by AFOSR Grant No. FA9550-24-1-0051 and ONR Grant No. N000142412735.
+Zedong Peng is supported by ONR Grant No. N000142412735.
 Jinwen Yang is supported by AFOSR Grant No. FA9550-24-1-0051.
-Zedong Peng is supported by ONR Grant No. N000142412735.